Applied IT

 Viruses

 Introduction -A Computer Virus is a software program that is designed to copy itself over and over again and to attach itself to other programs.
 Viruses can cause huge amount of time wasting and financial loss for people and businesses.
 The Melissa virus was very good at spreading itself that many businesses had to shut down their email systems.
 Viruses don’t damage hardware on a computer; they affect the data and programs stored on your computer.
+How do they spread?

 The easiest method of obtaining a virus is through an email attachment or entering a dangerous website.
 Viruses can also be obtained through file sharing websites; people can edit these files to add viruses for other people to download.
 The viruses attempt to copy itself through a type of storage device on your computer such as a floppy disk, memory stick, CD ROM or a DVD.